What is the School Games?

 Our mission and vision

-The School Games aims to:
+Through its 10 guiding principles, the School Games aims to:

 - Make a positive difference in young lives